Skip to main content

 The Role of Epigenetics in Aging

 Epigenetics plays a crucial role in the aging process, as it helps regulate gene expression and determine how different cells in the body age.
-Epigenetic modifications can be influenced by external factors, such as diet, exercise, exposure to toxins, and internal factors, such as hormones and cellular signaling pathways.
+Epigenetic modifications can be influenced by external factors, such as diet2, exercise, exposure to toxins, and internal factors, such as hormones and cellular signaling pathways.

 When delving deeper into the fascinating world of epigenetics, you discover that it is not just a one-way street.
 It’s a complex interplay between your genes and the environment, shaping how your cells age and ultimately influencing your overall health and well-being.